IBM/node-odbc/README.md

 // can only use await keyword in an async function async function callProcedureExample() {
     const connection = await odbc.connect(`${process.env.CONNECTION_STRING}`);
-    const statement = await connection.createStatement();
+    const result = await connection.callProcedure(null, null, 'MY_PROC', [undefined]);
-    // now have a statement where sql can be prepared, bound, and executed }
+    // result contains an array of results, and has a `parameters` property to access parameters returned by the procedure. console.log(result);
+}

 callProcedureExample();